GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

-where $\mathbb{I}\{*\}$ is an indicator function which values 1 when the expression is true and otherwise 0.
-Such a distance function guarantees that the value of each term is between 0 and 1.
+\mzhihua{}{where $\mathbb{I}\{*\}$ is an indicator function, which will be 1 if the expression is true and 0 otherwise.} Such a distance function guarantees that the value of each term is between 0 and 1.

-\textbf{\textit{B. Surrounding nodes label consistency. }} \zhihua{}{ To help users explore the \textit{label consistency} between a node and its neighboring nodes, we show the \textit{ground truth label} $GT$, the \textit{degree} $DEG$, the \textit{center-neighbor consistent rate} $CN = [C_{GT}N_{GT}, C_{GT}N_{PT}, C_{PT}N_{GT}, C_{PT}N_{PT}] \in [0,1]^{4}$ in this plane, where $C_{GT}N_{GT}$ represents \textit{Label consistency}, $C_{GT}N_{PT}$ represents \textit{Label - Prediction consistency, $C_{PT}N_{GT}$ represents \textit{Prediction - Label consistency}, and $C_{PT}N_{PT}$ represents \textit{Prediction consistency}. } The node glyph (Fig.~\ref{Fig.projection_view_overall}(c)) is designed to show this group of metrics.
+\textbf{\textit{B. Surrounding nodes label consistency. }} To help users explore the \textit{label consistency} between a node and its neighboring nodes, we show the \textit{ground truth label} $GT$, the \textit{degree} $DEG$, the \textit{center-neighbor consistent rate} $CN = [C_{GT}N_{GT}, C_{GT}N_{PT}, C_{PT}N_{GT}, C_{PT}N_{PT}] \in [0,1]^{4}$ in this plane, where $C_{GT}N_{GT}$ represents \textit{Label consistency}, $C_{GT}N_{PT}$ represents \textit{Label - Prediction consistency, $C_{PT}N_{GT}$ represents \textit{Prediction - Label consistency}, and $C_{PT}N_{PT}$ represents \textit{Prediction consistency}.} The node glyph (Fig.~\ref{Fig.projection_view_overall}(c)) is designed to show this group of metrics.
 The design is inherent from the Radar Chart as it can display continuous variables.
-The color of polygon encodes the \textit{ground truth label}.
-The radius of the whole node glyph encodes the size of the clusters.
+The color of polygon encodes the \textit{ground truth label}. \zhihua{}{ When the five axes of the Radar Chart reach a large value, it means that the \textit{center node} has many surrounding nodes, and the \textit{ground truth labels} and \textit{GNN predictions results} of that node are very consistent with the surrounding nodes.
+It suggests that the GNN model can effectively use the information of surrounding nodes for correct classification.} The radius of the whole node glyph encodes the size of the clusters.
 Clusters may appear and users can easily spot them, since there will be a certain shape among those node glyphs.
-For the projection and clustering, the distance between Node $a$ and Node $b$ is defined as:}
+For the projection and clustering, the distance between Node $a$ and Node $b$ is defined as: